timmaki/GAM/ExamplesAccountAuditing.md

 if you get an error, visit your Linux Distributions website and search for instructions on installing GPG.

 #### Mac Users
-You can download a version of GPG for Macs [here](http://macgpg.sourceforge.net/).
+You can download a version of GPG for Macs [here](https://gpgtools.org/).
+Download the GPG Suite and run the package installer.
+The GUI suite will open.
+You can quit it and continue as below or use the GUI to generate your key.

 ### Creating/Uploading the Key
 Run the command: